 - If you don’t understand the data stored on the Server, it will be impossible to analyze the data.

 - Although Microsoft is improving this SSRS reporting tool with major updates, the introduction of Power BI might be a better option for the future.
+The other competitor is Tableau.

 - Working with parametrized reports may go wrong.
-And, we always provide the parameter value to generate reports.
+And we always provide the parameter value to generate reports.
 If we haven’t provided the default values, it throws errors before generating a visual.

 - You have to work with internal files to modify the outlook of the previews.
 For instance, we have to edit the system file to remove the print button or control the export options.